rubberduck-ai/rubberduck-vscode/doc/rubberduck-templates.md

 Prompts describe how a user message in a chat (or the initial analysis) is processed.
 The prompt definitions contain parameters for a call to the OpenAI API and additional properties.
 Rubberduck calls the [OpenAI Completion API](https://platform.openai.com/docs/api-reference/completions) with the `text-davinci-003` model.

 - `placeholder`: The placeholder text that is shown in the chat while the message is being processed.
-- `template`: A reference to the prompt template.
-The prompt is defined in a fenced code section with the language info `template-*`, where `*` is the value that you provide in the prompt property.
 - `maxTokens`: Upper bound on how many tokens will be returned.
 - `stop`: Up to 4 sequences where the API will stop generating further tokens.
 The returned text will not contain the stop sequence.
 Optional.
 - `temperature`: The randomness of the model.
 Higher values will make the model more random, lower values will make it more predictable.
 Optional, defaults to 0.